jiji262/upper-ui/README.md

 This library provides two distinct styles of components:

-1. **Tailwind CSS Components** - Modern style components built with Tailwind CSS
+1. **Tailwind CSS Components** - Modern style components built with Tailwind CSS, with a focus on clean design and accessibility
-2. **Upper UI Style Components** - Components that follow Upper UI guidelines
+2. **Upper UI Style Components** - Components that follow the Upper UI design system, featuring black borders, box shadows, and a distinctive, playful style

 You can use either style or mix them in your project, depending on your design requirements.